 Informatics for advanced practice focuses on developing proficiency in the utilization of information technology, communication technology, and information systems to implement initiatives for quality improvement that supports practice and administrative decision-making.
 The use of electronic resources to support differential diagnosis, algorithmic thinking, and medical record review will be explored.
 Emphasis is also placed on presenting standards and principles for selecting and evaluating practice and consumer information systems.
 Related ethical, regulatory, and legal issues will be included.
+Offered in a distance education format.
 (GR)